suurjaak/grepros/README.md

 The message type definition hash code allows to recognize changes in message type packages and use the correct version of the message type.

-ROS2 does not provide message type definitions, neither in bagfiles nor in live topics.
+ROS2 does not provide message type definitions, neither in the .db3 bagfiles nor in live topics.
 Due to this, the message type packages always need to be installed.
 Also, ROS2 does not provide options for generating type classes at run-time, and it does not have the concept of a message type hash.

 These are serious limitations in ROS2 compared to ROS1, at least with versions up to ROS2 Humble and counting, and require extra work to smooth over.